jacekturek/fuzyecon/README.md

 It is iteresting to learn about the features of fuzzy sets as well as fuzzy logic to use AI in modeling.

 > Normally without AI, for this subject analythical methods could be used - they are obvious according to the formulas and the sources which are mentioned.
+Which means the programming language and libraries are good for that.
+But I want to add that apart from the equations, which are usual, AI can find solution using other methods - like the sets (fuzzy sets).

 ##